 When ready to smoke, remove the wings, rinse in water and dry.
 Season the wings with your dry rub mix.
 For more kick, use a spicy dry rub containing a bit of cayenne pepper.

 Smoke the wings at 300-325 degrees for 60 to 90 minutes.
 Serve immediately.

 (adapted recipe from Masterbuilt)

 Inject the turkey with 1/2 cup of the brandy.
 Season the turkey inside and out with the poultry seasoning.
 Smoke and cook the turkey with hickory or apple wood for 10 to 12 hours.

 Combine the remaining brandy with the honey, brown sugar and cloves to make a sweet brandy sauce.

 Give one or two of these electric smoker recipes a try.
-Once you get the hang of using your electric smoker, you'll find that most of the smoker recipes on this site will work well in your smoker.
+Once you get the hang of using your smoker, you'll find that most of the recipes on this site will work well in yours.